-ENV 642b, Environmental Justice/Climate Justice Gerald Torres
+ENV 642a, Environmental Justice/Climate Justice

-In this seminar, we focus on the evolution and development of the environmental justice movement.
+In this course, we focus on the evolution and development of the environmental justice movement.
 We pay particular attention to its embrace of climate justice, and we ask what conception of justice is at play in both the environmental justice and climate justice movements.
 We begin with a legal and social-historical survey but quickly bring the inquiry up to the current moment.
 We explore the legal and policy developments that have followed the environmental justice critique.
-Each student chooses a particular movement (or one expression of it) and writes a paper bringing to bear all of the questions we raise in the seminar.
-(For example, how did opposition from environmental justice advocates lead to a reformed climate change initiative in California?
-Or what is the genesis of the Sunrise movement, and what legal or policy changes would be required to make it a reality?)
-The paper need not focus on a domestic response, because the environmental/climate justice critique is now global.
 3 Course cr